+'''

 cp /etc/filesystems /etc/filesystems.orig

+'''

-- Run the vxlicrep, vxdisk list, and vxprint -ht commands and record the output.
-Use this information to reconfigure your system after the upgrade. - If you install Veritas InfoScale Enterprise 7.4.2 software, follow the guidelines that are given in the Cluster Server Configuration and Upgrade Guide for information on preserving your VCS configuration across the installation procedure. - Back up the external quotas and quotas.grp files. - If you are upgrading from 6.0.3, you must also back up the quotas.grp.64 and quotas.
-64 files. - Verify that quotas are turned off on all the mounted file systems.
+- 6 Run the vxlicrep, vxdisk list, and vxprint -ht commands and record the output.
+Use this information to reconfigure your system after the upgrade. - 7 If you install Veritas InfoScale Enterprise 8.0.2 software, follow the guidelines that are given in the Cluster Server Configuration and Upgrade Guide for information on preserving your VCS configuration across the installation procedure.

+- 8 Back up the external quotas and quotas.grp files. - 9 Verify that quotas are turned off on all the mounted file systems.